 For the first time in Europe a dedicated cadaveric course to practice all surgical techniques related to PFJ surgery.

 The programme for this meeting will cover the latest update on different techniques used for treatment of instability in children and adults including what we have learned since our last meeting, management of the early arthritic PFJ.

-Additional feature this year is the introduction of cadaveric demonstration on the different ways of reconstructing the MPFL and TT transfer.
+An additional feature this year is the introduction of cadaveric demonstrations on the different ways of reconstructing the MPFL and TT transfer.

 A key element to the meeting will be these case discussions.
 Both the faculty and delegates will be presented with a wide variety of clinical cases.

 The panel will then discuss the treatment options based on their surgical experience and expertise and then open the floor to debate and discussion – you can be sure of a wide variety of views on outcomes, procedures, complications and other issues relating to the knee.

 Discussion is a key part of any course, that is why there will be an opportunity for delegates and faculty to network over an informal dinner hosted at the conference venue on the Thursday evening.

 The course is based at a new venue for this meeting, Scarman House (part of the University of Warwick Conference Group).
 The venue is a purpose-built conference centre located just outside of Coventry.

 Amenities include a tiered semi-circular lecture theatre, large meeting rooms, En-suite accommodation on site and free parking.
 It’s the ideal location for the meeting.